 To use the lazy bed method, prepare a rectangular garden bed that’s a convenient width to reach across (mine are four feet wide) and as long an area as you wish to plant.
 It should be a convenient width to reach across so you can easily harvest early potatoes by reaching into the mulch or soil.
 If heavy rains are a problem in your area, raise the prepared bed slightly to permit drainage.

 Place your prepared seed potatoes (see Potato Planting Preparations) cut side down, twelve inches from the sides/ends and each other in the bed.
-So, for example, in a 4 x 10 foot bed you could place three seed potatoes across and nine down the bed for a total of twenty-seven plants.
-After the seed potatoes are in place, press them in firmly (for the original method) or bury them a couple of inches into the soil (for the modified method).
-The potatoes should them immediately be covered with straw, hay, or leaves (original method) or mulch should be added after the potatoes have sprouted through the soil (modified method).
+So, for example, in a 4 x 10-foot bed you could place three seed potatoes across and nine down the bed for a total of twenty-seven plants.
+After the seed potatoes are in place, bury them a couple of inches into the soil.
+The potatoes should then immediately be covered with a thick layer of straw, hay, or leaves.
 The mulch covering should be loosely spread but should be twelve to eighteen inches deep.
 The loose mulch will pack down gradually, and you want to make sure it’s thick enough that the potatoes never show through.
 If they do come in contact with sunlight, they may green and become inedible.
 It’s also difficult to add mulch once the plants have come up through the mulch, so make sure it’s thick enough from the start.

 After planting, and as the tubers mature, you can reach in and sneak new potatoes any time, but there’s really no other work needed until harvest time (other than being on the lookout for garden pests, see 5 Steps for Controlling Potato Beetles).
 Notice in this method, weeding is not mentioned.
 The mulch is so thick it smothers weeds and makes growing potatoes nearly effortless.